Def-Var/BCN3D-Moveo/README.md

 # DefVar Moveo
 This project is forked from [BCN3d MOVEO](https://github.com/BCN3D/BCN3D-Moveo).
-I changed some parts for my purpases so that I can rebuilt this project six years after its creation.
+I changed some parts for my purposes so that I can rebuild this project six years after its creation.
 Please check out my [blog](https://def-var.net) where I post weekly about this project.

 ## Changes

-Changed in Motortype results in new 3M2C and 3M2CC use the new Version instead
+Changed in Motor type results in new 3M2C and 3M2CC use the new Version instead

 ## 3D printing settings
-layerheigt: 0.2 mm
+layer height: 0.2 mm
 Material: PLA
 Infill: 15%

-# Orginal Moveo README.md
+# Original Moveo README.md
-In the following there is the orginal text from the BCN3D MOVEO README.md
+In the following, there is the original text from the BCN3D MOVEO README.md

 ## BCN3D MOVEO